 If you are wearing Hanbok and are going into some of the Palaces and Heritage sites you can get free entry so make sure you line up together and the cashier is made aware.

-National Museum of Korea
+South Korean attractions Seoul -National Museum of Korea

 Being the capital of South Korea there are many museums in Seoul.
-The standout museum is the National Museum of Korea.
+The standout museum is the National Museum if you want to learn about Korean history.
 The National Museum is in a huge modern building in the Yongsan District.

-The Museum houses a number of what are called National Treasures of Korea.
-2 outstanding pieces in the collection are the Fifth-century Silla gold crown was excavated from the North tomb of Hwangnamdaechong in Gyeongju.
+The Seoul Museum houses a number of what are called National Treasures of Korea.
+2 outstanding pieces in the collection are the Fifth-century Silla gold crown excavated from the North tomb of Hwangnamdaechong in Gyeongju.

-How to get to the National Museum of Korea
+How to get to the Museum

-- Take Subway Line 4 or the Jungang Line (Munsan-Yongmun) to Ichon Station.
+- Take Subway Line 4 or the Jungang Line (Munsan-Yongmun) to Ichon subway Station.
 Go out Exit 2, and walk 150m toward Yongsan Family Park.

 - Also, the ever-popular Seoul Hop on Hop off bus stops at the Museum

 Our Seoul Ghost tour guide Joe from Zen Kim Chi Tours described it as the Game of Thrones of Asia.
-The Drak Side of Seoul will have exploring alleyways, parks and palaces of Seoul.
+The Dark Side of Seoul will have you exploring alleyways, parks and palaces of Seoul.

-About Kings locking their sons up in boxed till they die, about Ghosts that can still be seen to this day and massacres that were perpetrated by the Japanese.
+Joe will lead you on an adventure where you will about the not-so-pleasant part of this country.
+He will tell you about Kings locking their sons up in boxes till they die, about Ghosts that can still be seen to this day and about massacres that were perpetrated by the Japanese.

 Some tips about the ghost tour: